Short Answer: Yes, hiring a lawyer for a child support hearing can be a game-changer!

 Blocking out the noise in a child support case

 Everyone has an opinion.
 Your family and friends are no different.
-It could be the case that they have been more than happy to share their opinions with you about your family law case and how you can best go about protecting your rights.
-Some of them may have even been through a similar situation and are now second-guessing your decision-making on whether or not to proceed with a modification case.
+They could have been more than happy to share their opinions with you about your family law case and how you can best protect your rights.
+Some of them may have even been through a similar situation and are now second-guessing your decision on whether to proceed with a modification case.

 No two child support cases are precisely the same, and having a family law attorney to represent you in your child support modification case can be incredibly important in helping you to block out any noise from the outside.
 Your focus should be on your child and your case.
 Your attorney can help you to do so.